-As we focus on the climate indoor and out, paints that are eco-friendly and kind to the earth are on the rise, introducing non-tonic ingredients and minimal levels of fumes and VOCs (volatile organic compounds) as well as environmentally friendly manufacturing techniques and recyclable packaging to decorating.
+As we focus on the climate indoor and out, paints that are eco-friendly and kind to the earth are on the rise, introducing non-toxic ingredients and minimal levels of fumes and VOCs (volatile organic compounds) as well as environmentally friendly manufacturing techniques and recyclable packaging to decorating.

 How to paint the ceiling